 The states with the most job growth for Private Detective or Investigator are Utah, Tennessee, and Iowa.
 Watch out if you plan on working in Nebraska, Montana, or Kansas.
 These states have the worst job growth for this type of profession.

-Private Detective or Investigator Salary
+How Much Does a Private Detective or Investigator Make?

 The typical yearly salary for Private Detectives and Investigators is somewhere between $29,310 and $89,200.

 Private Detectives and Investigators who work in Nevada, District of Columbia, or Alaska, make the highest salaries.